 We are not a club or organized group.
 There is no cost or donations asked to join the group or hike with us.
 Our leaders are fellow enthusiasts who volunteer by putting together a hike plan as a service for the group.
-We have any special training in emergency situations.
+We do not have any special training for emergency situations.

 Expect the same risks and take the same precautions you would take if you were hiking alone, including the fitness level make long hikes.
 Then enjoy the hike among friends.

 If you are new to HATs or just considering hiking with us and want more information, contact Tom, the group organizer.

 Guidelines for our hikes

 If you are new to hiking the guidelines here provide some the basic recommendations, a place to start.
 You know your body and its needs the best.
 Always feel free to ask other hikers if you have specific questions.
 Most of us love to talk about how we hike and the gear we use.

 Distance and speed

 Our hikes are typically 10 miles (ranging from 8 to 12*) in distance.
 However, we occasionally do walk further.
-The group walks at about 3 miles an hour.
-This pace is faster than some social walking groups and may challenge some regular walkers.
+The group walks at about 3.25 miles an hour.
+This pace is much faster than most social walking groups and may challenge some regular hikers.
 But in our experience, most people in decent shape can finish the hike.

 Pets on Hikes